AndroidModLoader/SAShaderL/README.md

 uniform int EntityModel; // Model index of the last entity being draw (-1 if no model)
 ```

+In a future i will be able to let mods create their own uniforms!

+Also it will allow to add uniforms with game variables through the config file!
+Easy peasy!

 Few things to notice:
-- Shader size is limited to 32 kilobytes (4kb on v2.10, temporarily)
+- Shader size is limited to 32 kilobytes